How to Fix “No Device Drivers Were Found” Error Installing Windows?

 Downloading Windows Installation Media Tool

-2. Run the tool after downloading it and accept the license terms.
+2. Run the tool, accept the license terms.

 3. Select Create installation media (USB flash drive, DVD, or ISO file) for another PC and click Next.